liferay/liferay-docs/develop/tutorials/articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

 		}
 	}

-Consider how this method updates its status, adds a trash version for it, turns off the visibility of its asset, and reindexes it for search purposes.
+This method updates the entry's status, adds a trash version for it, turns off the visibility of its asset, and reindexes it for search purposes.

 Here's the breakdown of how the method implements this for the song entity: